 Eventually, footage from the TIV's expeditions will appear in an IMAX film about tornadoes called "Tornado Alley."

-For more information about the TIV, tornadoes and tornado chasing, check out the links on the next page.
+For more information about the TIV, tornadoes and tornado chasing, check out the links below.

 Related HowStuffWorks Articles